Residence Permit for Vocational Training (§16g AufenthG)

 Where can I find advice & support?

 If you have questions about your rights and options, you can contact a counselling centre in your area.
 You can find one, for instance, on the Pro Asyl website or the website of your refugee council.
 You can also find help at the Youth Migration Services or the Migration Counselling Centres for Adults.
-You can also find lawyers who specialise in refugees and asylum seekers issued on our Local Information page.
-You can simply enter the name of the city where you live and search for asylum, residence rights or legal counselling.
+You can also find lawyers who specialise in refugees and asylum seekers issued on our Local Information page– you can enter the name of the city you live in and search for asylum, residence permits, or legal advice nearby.

 Similar topics